Joan Blackman

-Joan Blackman (born May 17, 1938, San Francisco, California) is an American former actress.
+Joan Blackman (May 17, 1938 – March 16, 2026) was an American actress.

 Early years

-She attended Abraham Lincoln High School in San Francisco, California and upon graduating sang at nightclubs throughout California.
-She lived at the Hollywood Studio Club where her roommates included Barbara Eden and Wendy Wilde.
+Blackman was born in San Francisco, California on May 17, 1938, the daughter of Mr. and Mrs. Frank Blackman.
+Her father was a bass player in a musical trio.
+She sang at the California State Fair when she was 10 years old.
+By age 14, she had recorded with name bands and was featured as a singer on a weekly television program.
+Each week, she performed at military camps in the San Francisco area, and once each month she entertained at Letterman Army Hospital.
+She took lessons in singing, ballet, modern dancing, and tap dancing.
+She attended Abraham Lincoln High School. graduating in 1956.
+During her high school years, she sang on weekends with Ernie Heckscher's orchestra at the Fairmont Hotel in San Francisco.

+After winning a beauty contest, Blackman went to Los Angeles on a modeling assignment.
+While there, she signed with an agent, which led to her first film contract.

 Film

+In December 1956, Blackman signed a seven-year contract with the Hecht-Hill-Lancaster film production company.
+She studied with a drama coach during the time of that contract.

 Blackman appeared in her first motion picture, Good Day for a Hanging, in 1959.
 She had significant roles in two Elvis Presley films: she played Maile Duval in the 1961 film Blue Hawaii, and the following year played Rose Grogan in Kid Galahad.
 She also appeared with Dean Martin in Career (1959), and played Ellen Spelding, the love interest of Kreton, the character of Jerry Lewis in Visit to a Small Planet (1960).
 Her other film appearances included roles in The Great Impostor (1961), Twilight of Honor (1963), Daring Game (1968), Pets, Macon County Line (both 1974), and Moonrunners (1975).

 According to the book Hollywood Surf and Beach Movies: The First Wave, 1959–1969, in 1985 Blackman played the mother in the Ray Davies film Return to Waterloo; but going by the end credits of the film, this is a confusion with British actress Joan Blackham.

 Television

-Blackman made her television-acting debut as a guest performer in a 1957 series, Hawkeye and the Last of the Mohicans.
+Blackman made her television-acting debut as a guest performer in a 1957 series, Hawkeye and the Last of the Mohicans, but "her first TV dramatic role" and "the first acting assignment she's ever had" was in the "Disappearance" episode of Turn of Fate in 1958.
 Among her television appearances was her role as Hilary Gray in the 1964 Perry Mason episode "The Case of the Ruinous Road".
-She played opposite Jack Lemmon in the episode "Disappearance" of Alcoa Theatre in 1958 and also made single appearances in Bonanza, I Spy, and Gunsmoke.
+She also made single appearances in Bonanza, I Spy, and Gunsmoke.

-Blackman was part of the regular cast of the primetime television serial Peyton Place during its 1965–1966 season.
-In that show she played Marion Fowler, the wife of the district attorney.
+She was part of the regular cast of the primetime television serial Peyton Place during its 1965–1966 season.
+In that show, she played Marion Fowler, the wife of the district attorney.